BrianStritch/i-think-therefore-i-blog/README.md

  - pip3 install django-allauth   -- update requirements.txt file after install
  - python3 manage.py migrate     -- make migrations when completed after setting login and logout redirect

+when modifying the login.html you need to copy the relevant templates with
+- ls ../.pip-modules/lib/     ---- this tells you which version of python you are using
+- cp -r ../.pip-modules/lib/python3.8/site-packages/allauth/templates/* ./templates  --- this copys the templates

+when allowing comments to be made we use a django form
+- pip3 install django-crispy-forms  -- update requirements and make migrations when completed

 ## __ THE DEVELOPMENT PLAN__